 Bonnie Scotland gleams along the road less traveled.
 Being Americans – we love a good road trip.
-Compound that with the fact that we are living a car-free life here in Copenhagen, Denmark and it can make us a little giddy when we get into a car on vacation.
+Compound that with the fact that we live a car-free life in Copenhagen, Denmark and it can make us a bit giddy when we get into a car on vacation.
 And no. We have not driven on that side of the road.
 EVER.
 But, don’t worry – we took the full insurance* for our first car hire in the U.K. Signal before the roundy round.
 That’s my only advice.
 Just do it.
 We did.
 Most of the time.
 So, off we went.
-From Middlesbrough, England to Edinburgh, Scotland and back.
+From Middlesbrough, England to Edinburgh, Scotland, and back.

 Spring brings daffodils and bluebells and cherry blossoms to contrast all the green.
 Spring brings baby lambs white and fuzzy; incorrigibly curious and kicky.
 Wee babies scamper after their mum or romp in pairs and threes.
 Others take a break with little faces turned up toward the sun, feet folded carefully beneath them, proper and restful.
 As we drive past, we can’t help but be charmed by their antics whether in repose or in play.